tkerby/flipperzero-firmware-wPlugins/README.md

 :white_check_mark: Load generated string from internal storage

-:black_square_button: Add an About popup to the main menu, introducing the app
+:white_check_mark: Add an About scene to the main menu, introducing the app

 :white_check_mark: Create custom app icon